 - Brain abnormalities related to emotion regulation and impulsivity

-Sadly, borderline personality disorder is often linked to an array of other problems such as addiction and more.
+Sadly, borderline personality disorder is often linked to many other problems, such as addiction.

 The Connection Between Borderline Personality Disorder and Addiction